huguesjohnson/DubbelLib/README.md

 	* retailclerk: Tools to build games in the Retail Clerk series or other games using the same engine.
 	* util: General utility classes that don't fit anywhere else.
 	* webpublisher: Things to manage the aforementioned little insignificant web site.
-* x68
-	* retailclerk: A library of code used to build Retail Clerk like games.
-Calling it an 'engine' is giving it too much credit.
-I can't stand when projects call themselves 'frameworks' because they rarely are so I'm not doing that either.
-It's really just a bunch of code - that's as fancy a name as I'm willing to give it.

 There are three build scripts:
 * build-java-lib.sh: Builds a non-executable .jar with the library Java classes